His Own Humanity:

 Tonight, as they moved away from the cerebral exchange toward a more physical one, and in so doing essentially managed to confirm or at least supplement everything that had previously been said, Trowa couldn’t help thinking — when he could think at all — that Quatre, as usual, was right: things didn’t have to be perfect yet; just having something to work on was nearly as satisfying as a superlative.

-This story is included in the His Own Humanity: Through July ebook.
+I’ve rated this story .
+It’s included in the His Own Humanity: Through July ebook.